Green Fins has put together guidelines for best dive practices that are essential reading for any diver.

 8. Don't buy souvenirs of coral and marine life

 Don’t buy souvenirs of corals or marine life – this encourages people to remove tons of alive or dead marine life from marine ecosystems each year for selling to tourists.
 If we didn’t buy it then people wouldn’t collect it.
 Leave it where it belongs.
 Removing species that would normally break down and be recycled by the ecosystem leaves other animals without nutrients and elements that they need for growth.
 Even empty shells on the beach play their part.
 Take nothing.

 By donating to any project helping to conserve the environment, your money will go a long way towards reducing the negative impacts from manmade sources.
 Give what you can and help reverse trends today.
-By participating in such projects you can lend a helping hand for the environment and help educate others.
+By participating in marine conservation volunteering projects, you can lend a helping hand for the environment and help educate others.
 A little help from everybody goes a long way.
 Do as much as you can to help organisations and projects who aim to help the natural environment.

 Green Fins is against the shark fin trade which single-handedly results in tens of millions of sharks being killed each year globally.
 Some shark species have dropped by 90% over the last 50 years.
 The sharks are killed for their highly prized fins which are used in soups and other meals.
 Removing these top predators is highly damaging to the ecology of our seas.
 Don’t eat in restaurants that sell shark products.